-Find out more about study, research, academic writing, referencing, and maths and stats by signing up for one of our workshops.
-You can also book an appointment with a member of staff or Library Student Mentor to discuss your question in more detail.
+Find out more about study, research, academic writing, referencing, and maths and stats by attending one of our webinars.
+You can also book an online appointment with a member of staff to discuss your question in more detail.

 Studying for your degree can be challenging and exciting as you discover new knowledge and develop new skills, such as critical thinking.
-However, there are also times when you may feel outside your comfort zone and in need of some help.
-We offer students help with:
+However, there are also times when you may feel outside your comfort zone and in need of some help and advice.

 We are unable to proof read student work.

 Do you have a specific question or problem that you're struggling with?
-Book an appointment for a one-to-one conversation.
+Book an appointment for an online one-to-one conversation.

-We can provide advice on the best way to approach your work, and suggest new ways of thinking about your assignments.
-You can find help with your study and research questions in the library by making an appointment to talk with a member of the Learning and Teaching Team, who can give guidance on how to approach studying, academic writing, and maths and stats.
+We can provide advice on the best way to approach your work and suggest new ways of thinking about your assignments.
+You can find help with your study and research questions by making an appointment to talk with a member of the Learning and Teaching Team, who can give guidance on how to approach studying, academic writing, and maths and stats.

 We want you to develop effective learning strategies, to underpin the skills you will use during your studies at University, and beyond.